- Cambridge Trust & Selwyn Borthwick Masters Studentship in Studies in the Ancient World

 Selwyn Borthwick Masters Studentship in Studies in the Ancient World

 Those wishing to be considered should apply to the University in the normal manner.
 Applicants should specify Selwyn as their preferred College on the University of Cambridge application form, and indicate that they are applying for the Borthwick Studentship.
-Award winners will also be eligible to apply for extra fieldwork funding.

 The Vienna MPhil Studentship in Philosophy

 Selwyn College welcomes applications for the Vienna MPhil Studentship in Philosophy.
 Prospective students should apply in the usual way, listing Selwyn as their preferred college on the University of Cambridge application form.
-The studentship will be awarded for entry in October 2023.
+The studentship will be awarded for entry in October 2025.

 Elgar Masters Studentship